ligurio/swebok-v3/1_software_requirements.md

   approach in the knowledge domain.
 Relations between relevant concepts within the application domain should be identified.
 - Stakeholders (see section 2.2, Process Actors).
-Much software has proved unsatisfactory because it has stressed the require- ments of one group of stakeholders at the expense of others.
+Much software has proved unsatisfactory because it has stressed the requirements of one group of stakeholders at the expense of others.
 Hence, the delivered software is difficult to use, or subverts the cultural or political structures of the customer organization.
 The software engineer needs to identify, represent,